How to prepare for a life insurance medical exam

 The insurance company is looking for information about your medical history and that of your family to determine your risk.
 Expect questions about any prescription medications you may be taking, chronic health conditions you may have, recent surgeries, illnesses, or injuries you may have suffered, and any diagnostic tests such as X-Rays, MRIs, CT scans you have undergone.

-Some of the questions may also seek confirmation about your lifestyle habits such as tobacco, alcohol and drug usage, participation in adventure sports and near term travel plans.
+Some of the questions may also seek confirmation about your lifestyle habits such as:

 What do they look for in life insurance medical exam blood and urine tests?